tomatolog/manticore/docs/a_sphinx_revision_history/README.rst

-Appendix A. Sphinx revision history
+Appendix A. Manticore revision history
 ===================================